In the west, it’s common for new moms to experience postpartum isolation. Not so in many other societies, where you might find

 Another time Howarth stayed overnight with a new family.
 “They had a very difficult birth and were in the hospital for a week.
 When I arrived they cried they were so happy to see me.
 I sent the father to bed since he was exhausted.
 Then I helped mom breastfeed and pump and then sent her to bed.
 I woke her up just for feedings and the next day they were so happy and relaxed after finally getting a night of rest.
 I prepared breakfast and coffee and left them to enjoy their baby.”

 Having a baby in a western culture in the 21st century can be unimaginably lonely.
-For women who choose to stay home to raise their children, postpartum isolation can be even more oppressive.
+For women who choose to stay home to raise their children, postpartum isolation is a very real health risk.
 Hello Mamas, the MOMS Club, and postpartum doulas are just three examples of solutions developed by women who decided to do something about the problem.
 There are additional organizations, clubs, and cafés that cater to moms and young children, and even government-sponsored efforts like breastfeeding support groups in Canada are springing up in response to postpartum isolation.
 If you are a mom, if you’re pregnant, or if you’re even considering having children, check out your options for support.
 You might have to dig a bit, but chances are you’ll find several paths for growing your community of mothers and children.
 Staying connected is essential for good health and happiness, which makes all the difference for both new moms and their families.